These Chichester planning applications were submitted last week

 Special Code For BLPUs Outside CDC Area

-SPEC/21/03325/ADJ: Land South of Summer Lane and West of Pagham Road, Pagham.
-Application No: P/153/21/RES.
-Approval of reserved matters (appearance, layout, landscaping and scale) following outline planning Permission P/140/16/OUT for the erection of 375 no. dwellings, together with public open space, play space, drainage, parking and associated infrastructure, landscape, ancillary and site preparation works, with access off Pagham Road.
-This site may affect a Public Right of Way.

-SPEC/21/03341/ADJ: Land West of Pagham Road, Pagham.
-Application No: P/155/21/RES.
-Approval of reserved matters (layout, scale, appearance and landscaping) following outline consent P/140/16/OUT for the ‘local centre’ parcel which comprises of retail, community and commercial uses, 20 No residential apartments and a 70 bed care home.
+SPEC/21/03413/ADJ: Land West of Pagham Road, Pagham.
+Application No: P/158/21/RES.
+Approval of reserved matters (layout, scale, appearance and landscaping) following outline consent P/140/16/OUT for the ‘local centre’ parcel which comprises of retail, community and commercial uses, 20 No residential apartments and a 70 bed care home (alternative scheme to P/155/21/RES).

+SPEC/21/03418/ADJ: Land North of Garden Cottage Farm, Shillinglee Park Road, Chiddington.
+App Ref: WA/2021/02722.
+Application under Section 73 to vary Condition 3 of WA/2020/1927 (pre-commencement conditions) to allow for demolition, site clearance, site investigation and installation of services to be carried out whilst the Footpath Diversion Order application is carried out.

+SDNP/21/05519/LIS: Sutton Court Farm House, Barlavington Lane, Sutton.
+Construction of a private swimming pool and pool house.
+Conversion of outbuilding into plant room with extension and associated landscape works.

 Tillington